Semi-linear stars are contractible: Preliminaries

 \begin{fact} Let $Y\sub R^n$ be a definable set.
 Then for any linear decomposition $\mathcal{D}$ of $Y$, there is a special linear decomposition $\mathcal{C}$ of $Y$ that refines $\mathcal{D}$ (that is, every cell in $\mathcal{D}$ is a union of cells in $\mathcal{C}$). \end{fact}

 We include the proof of the above fact in the Appendix, for completeness.
-Perhaps redundantly, a special case of property (2) for $Y=R^n$ was proved in \cite{eep2} in a separate lemma (\cite[Lemma 2.12]{eep2}).
 Let us recall here another important corollary from \cite{eep2}, which we will use in the proof of Proposition \ref{main1}.

 \begin{fact} Let $Y\sub R^n$ be a definable set, $\mathcal{C}$ a special linear decomposition of $Y$, and $D, E\in \mathcal{C}$ such that $D\cap cl(E)\ne\emptyset$.
 Then $D\subseteq cl(E)$. \end{fact} \begin{proof} The proof in \cite[Corollary 2.15]{eep2} uses \cite[Lemma 2.14]{eep2}.
 Both references hold with $Y$ in place of $R^n$, with identical proofs, after replacing $R^n$ by $Y$, and \cite[Lemma 2.12]{eep2} by Definition \ref{def-special}(2). \end{proof}